Antarctic Event Series

 Purpose

-The Training will cover Preliminary Environmental Evaluation (PEE) and Initial Environmental Evaluation (IEE) in accordance with the Antarctic Protocol.
 The course is for those with a professional interest in Environmental Impact Assessment in Antarctica at all levels.

 Who Should Attend?